 We all know the importance of having someone in your corner.
 But when you’re in the LGBTQIA+ community – with the challenges this can still throw your way – genuine support can be lifechanging.

 An ally is someone who advocates for LGBTQIA+ people everyday through their actions and behaviour – by listening to and supporting their friends, family and the wider community.
 The importance of allies is something comedian and presenter Joel Creasey knows all too well.

-With Joel in town to resume his hosting duties for Mardi Gras, we caught up with The Star ambassador to talk allies.
+As we celebrate Pride Month, we caught up with The Star ambassador to talk allies.